-Commission de Surveillance du Secteur Financier (CSSF) 283, route d'Arlon L-1150 Luxembourg, Grand Duchy of Luxembourg
+Commission de Surveillance du Secteur Financier (CSSF) 283, route d'Arlon

 Registration number B 27900

 Authorised and issued share capital EUR 10 million.

 The Board has appointed the Management Company to perform investment management, administrative and marketing functions and as domiciliary agent.
 The Management Company typically serves for an indefinite period and the Board can replace the Management Company.